 “What?
 You mean ‘Please?’”

 Rejection by Smith means Jack no longer claims to be a lesbian.
 He and Robby fly back to Miami.
-Dave refuses to give Robby the pot business back, after Robby’s entire stash was confiscated from his Harvard bust.
+Dave refuses to give Robby back the pot business, after Robby’s entire stash was confiscated in his Harvard bust.
 With Grant in DC, the ganja connection refuses to front Robby any pot.
 Scrounging for roaches and loose shake keeps him going but a reckoning is at hand.
 After years of ‘maintaining’ his high without ever coming down, Robby refuses to humiliate himself to Dave and beg for pot.
-After a week of no pot, a significant change of personality is unfolding, Robby became quiet and no longer obnoxious.
+After a week of no pot, a significant change of personality is unfolding, Robby becomes quiet and no longer obnoxious.
 Only Jack finds the change positive.
 Everyone else is shocked that Robby is boring.
 Jack reunites with his first girlfriend, Edi.
 She is living off-campus at the U of Miami with Flo, Jenna and Mary.
 Robby is unwelcome there, as Mary is now going out with her old boyfriend, Ned.
 Jack decides to attend classes at the U of M with his friends.
 Daddy is not amenable to Jack giving up on Harvard.
 The fix is in for Jack to return to Cambridge in September.

 I slip under the covers one night after Jack is sleeping.
 I enter his dreams.

 “Jace.
 You’re not with Tim?”